ceos-org/stac-collection-and-granule-discovery-best-practices/collection-catalogs.md

 - content negotiation (alternative formats)

-> **CEOS-STAC-REQ-570 - Collection queryables [Requirement]**<a name="BP-570"></a>
+> **CEOS-STAC-REQ-5372 - Collection search response representation [Requirement]**<a name="BP-5372"></a>
 >
-> A CEOS STAC collection catalog supporting additional queryables for collection search shall return the link to the Queryables object with the list of queryables that can be used in a filter expression via a link object in the collection search response with rel="http://www.opengis.net/def/rel/ogc/1.0/queryables" and type="application/schema+json" (See also "STAC API Collection Search" [[AD07]](./introduction.md#AD07).
+> A collection search response shall be represented as a JSON object according to the "STAC API - Collection Search" [[AD07]](./introduction.md#AD07).

+> **CEOS-STAC-REQ-5373 - Allow for collection search-by-id [Requirement]**<a name="BP-5373"></a>
+>
+> The $.collections[].id property in a collection search response shall allow to navigate to a single collection using the `id` as a path parameter appended to the collection search endpoint (rel='data') e.g. /collections/{id}.

+Search-by-id makes the following use cases possible:

+* Put a link on a Web page pointing to a single catalog item (using a URL) to illustrate a particular event (e.g. an earthquake in the Himalaya).
+* The ability to bookmark and retrieve a single item.

+> **CEOS-STAC-REQ-5374 - Collection search response representation [Requirement]**<a name="BP-5374"></a>
+>
+> Collections included in a collection search response shall be represented according to the ["CEOS STAC Collection Metadata Best Practices"](collection-metadata.md).

 ### 5.3.3 Two-step search

-One serious hurdl"e to overcome in searching for data is the great number of data items to account for in responses, as well as the expected number of successful “hits” for a query.
+One serious hurdle to overcome in searching for data is the great number of data items to account for in responses, as well as the expected number of successful “hits” for a query.
 In ordinary web searches, the searcher is usually looking for a small number of web pages or documents.
 Relevance ranking typically does a good job of presenting these successful hits near the top of